terrarium-earth/Heracles-docs/Writerside/topics/Group-View-for-Players.md

 Different textures for quest icon backgrounds are used to indicate progress state.
 In the default theme these are:

-- darker: quest is locked / has un-completed dependencies.
+- `darker`: quest is locked / has un-completed dependencies.
-- lighter: quest in un-locked / in-progress
+- `lighter`: quest in un-locked / in-progress
-- orange: tasks achieved, reward(s) un-claimed.
+- `orange`: tasks achieved, reward(s) un-claimed.
-- green: quest is completed and reward(s) claimed.
+- `green`: quest is completed and reward(s) claimed.

 ## Quest Groups